-Football description: The time it takes for a team to regain possession of the ball after losing possession.
-For example, Team A are attacking their opponent's goal and are dispossessed, and the time it takes for Team A to fully regain possession from Team B is the resultant ball recovery time for Team A.
+The time it takes for a team to regain possession of a ball after losing possession.
+For example, Team A are attacking their opponent's goal and are dispossessed, the time it takes for Team A to fully regain possession from Team B is the resultant Ball Recovery Time for Team A.

-Calculation description: The ball recovery time is the time difference between the last ball control event of a team in its possession sequence and the first ball control event in the following possession sequence.
-In between these possession sequences, there can be possession sequence by the opponent team and/or a ball in contest state.
+The ball recovery time is the time difference between the last ball control event of a team in its possession sequence and the first ball control event on the following possession sequence.
+In between these possession sequences there can be possession sequence by the opponent team and/or a ball in contest state.

-Line breaks
+Line Breaks

-Football description: An opposition line is broken when the attacking team play the ball beyond the deepest player in that line.
-The most valuable line breaks are defensive line breaks as they place the attacking team behind the opposition defence and this increases their chance of creating scoring opportunities.
+An opposition line is broken when the attacking team play the ball beyond the deepest player in that line.
+The most valuable line breaks are defensive line breaks as this places the attacking team behind the opposition defence and increases their chance of creating scoring opportunities.

-Calculation description: Line breaks is a metric that counts how many and which units of the opponent team have been bypassed by a pass/cross or whilst a player is in possession of the ball.
-Units are groups of players that act in similar roles at the moment of the pass, cross or ball progression, e.g., defenders typically form the defensive unit, midfielders form the midfield unit, and attackers form the attacking unit.
-In addition to counting the attempted and completed line breaks, the metric also includes information regarding how the units have been bypassed: how many units in total were available, the deepest unit broken, the total number of units that were broken and in which direction the distribution was performed: a line break can go through, around or over a unit.
-Furthermore, the metric also contains information on whether line-breaking passes, crosses or ball progressions have been received inside or outside the opponent's team shape.
+Line breaks is a metric that counts how many and what units of the opponent team have been bypassed by a pass, cross or whilst a player is in possession of the ball.
+Units are groups of players that act in similar roles at the moment of the pass, cross or ball progression e.g., defenders typically form the defensive unit, midfielders form the midfield unit and attackers the attacking unit.
+In addition to counting the attempted and completed line breaks, the metric also includes information regarding how the units have been bypassed: how many units in total were available, the deepest unit broken, the total number of units that were broken and what direction the distribution was performed: a line break can go through, around or over a unit.
+Furthermore, the metric also contains information if line breaking passes, crosses or ball progressions have been received inside or outside the opponent's team shape.